kolov/pepper/README.md

 Pepper allows you to transparently add authorisation logic to the endpoint.
-The application has to provide its own type whose functions are the building blocks for the rules, and combine them in rules that are needed by the application:
+The application has to provide its own type whose functions are the building blocks for the rules, and combine them in rules that are needed by the application.
+It is similar to the Expression-Based Access Control in Spring Security - except it is all typed pure functional Scala.

 ```scala
 val rule = hasRole("Admin") || (hasRole("User") && isMemberOfOrganisation { case (orgId, _) => orgId })